christophmeise/ldtr-web-business/src/postsenglish/test.md

 Self-coaching is a great thing.
 There are countless tools, books, and possibilities with which we can help ourselves, solve problems, and always develop further.
 But there are also situations in which you ask yourself how many guides and tips you still have to read so that nothing changes in your life.
 If you think, "Some of the tips sound great....
 But I can't do it.
 None of it works for me."
 Or you've noticed while reading that you're actually criticizing yourself all the time.
 That you rarely feel lighthearted and you feel your life is more of a burden, then **now is** the time to get the support you deserve!

-With your decision to allow help, you have just taken the first step towards your healing. **Congratulations!** From here on, you don't have to go it alone - schedule your free consultation with me right [here](https://innerlight-hypnotherapy.com/en/book-call "Free Consultation Call") and together we'll figure out how to create the life reality you dream of.
+With your decision to allow help, you have just taken the first step towards your healing. **Congratulations!** From here on, you don't have to go it alone - schedule your free consultation with me right <a href="https://innerlight-hypnotherapy.com/en/book-call" target="_blank">here</a> and together we'll figure out how to create the life reality you dream of.

 You are not alone on your path - _I see you, I see your potential and I am there for you so that you can let your inner light shine again._ Learn more about me and how I can support you!